theblockstalk/upgradeable-proxy/README.md

      - public --> external.
 Functions were still callable externally.
 See contract _UintAdvancedV2j_ChangeVisibility_
      - public --> internal.
 Function calls could no longer be made. see contract _UintAdvancedV2k_ChangeVisibility_
    - **TODO:** test this more
-   - **Note:** Normal contract inheritance does not allow this functionality.
-Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
+   - **Note:** Normal contracts do now allow for inheritance/overloading with changed visibility keywords.
+The compiler will not issue any warnings when using upgradeable contracts as such.
 Use with caution.
 7. Change access modifier view to pure or visa versa
    - See contract _UintAdvancedV2l_ChangeKeyword_
-   - **Note:** Normal contract inheritance does not allow this functionality.
-Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
-Use with caution. **TODO:** is this true???
+   - **Note:** Normal contracts do not allow for functions to be overloaded with different keywords view and pure.
+The compiler will not issue any warnings when using upgradeable contracts this way.
+Use with caution.
 8. Remove events from the contract
    - See contract _UintEventV2a_RemovedEvent_
 9. Change the return type for function calls.
    - Changing to return solidity value types (uint, string etc), as well as arrays and tuples were successful
    - See contracts _UintAdvancedV2n_ChangeReturn_ to _UintAdvancedV2v_ChangeReturn_ (all letters k-s)
    - Changing to return structs was not tested due to limitations of the javascript web3 object at the time.
 See contract _UintAdvancedV2w_ChangeReturn_
-   - **Note:** applications or other smart contracts will need to know about the upgrade to be able to correctly interpret the new return values with the new ABI.
+   - **Note:** Applications or other smart contracts will need to know about the upgrade to be able to correctly interpret the new return values with the new ABI.
-   - **Note:** Normal contract inheritance does not allow this functionality.
-Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
-Use with caution. **TODO:** is this true???
+   - **Note:** Normal contracts do not allow for overloading with different return values.
+The compiler will not issue any warnings when using upgradeable contracts this way.
+Use with caution.
 10. Change the order of events
     - See contract _UintEventV2b_EventReordered_
 11. Send Ether to a payable function in an upgradeable contract
     - See contract _UintEther_
 12. Change functions from payable to non-payable and non-payable to payable
     - See contract _UintEther_
-    - **Note:** Normal contract inheritance does not allow this functionality.
-Ergo the compiler will not issue any warnings when using upgradeable contracts as such.
-Use with caution. **TODO:** is this true???
+    - **Note:** Normal contracts do not allow for overloading with different payable keywords.
+The compiler will not issue any warnings when using upgradeable contracts this way.
+Use with caution.
 13. Create upgradeable fallback functions ().
 You can have payable fallback functions and you can upgrade and change from payable to not-payable and visa-versa.
     - See contract _UintFallback_
 14. Overload functions in the upgraded contract